spacecowboy/feeder-news/content/about.md

 disableRSS: true
 ---

+My name is Jonas and I am building the best feed reader I can imagine.

-Feeder is a free RSS reader app for Android.
+Feeder is an open source feed reader (RSS/Atom/JSONFeed) for Android.

+I have been building Feeder since 2014 and maintained other apps on the Play store since 2011.

+Feeder is Free Software (GPLv3) and welcomes constructive contributions.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y44OYQL)